hacor/unifi-freeradius-ldap/README.md

 With all respects to major designer jongoldsz

 This is a quick step-by-step guide to getting a Freeradius server set up to support G-Suite authentication for UniFi WPA2 enterprise wireless networks.
 This setup is tested with Unifi and Aerohive successfully.
+Also tests with OpenLDAP seemed to work.

 Note: At time of writing this guide, you will need G Suite Enterprise, G Suite Enterprise for Education, G Suite Education, or Cloud Identity Premium licensing to use Google's Secure LDAP service.
 If you don't have this licensing, you will not be able to get authentication working by following this guide.